ouwf/FusionAug/README.md

 ## Acknowledgement
 * The copyright of the [FV-USM database](http://drfendi.com/fv_usm_database/) is owned by Dr. Bakhtiar Affendi Rosdi, School of Electrical and Electronic Engineering, USM.
-* This code is largely built upon several public projects, many thanks to the authors.
+* This code is inspired by and built upon several public projects, many thanks to the authors.
   * https://github.com/adambielski/siamese-triplet/tree/master
   * https://github.com/sthalles/PyTorch-BYOL/

 ## Citation
 ```bibtex